 You may lose money by investing in the Trust.
 Following is a summary description of certain risks of investing in the Trust.

 Market Risk.
-The market prices of securities or other assets held by the Trust may go up or down, sometimes rapidly or unpredictably, due to general market conditions, such as real or perceived adverse economic, political, or regulatory conditions, political instability, recessions, inflation, changes in interest or currency rates, lack of liquidity in the bond markets, the spread of infectious illness or other public health issues, armed conflict, market disruptions caused by tariffs, trade disputes, sanctions or other government actions, or other factors or adverse investor sentiment.
+The market prices of securities or other assets held by the Trust may go up or down, sometimes rapidly or unpredictably, due to general market conditions, such as real or perceived adverse economic, political, or regulatory conditions, political instability, recessions, inflation, changes in interest or currency rates, lack of liquidity in the bond markets, the spread of infectious illness or other public health issues, weather or climate events, armed conflict, market disruptions caused by tariffs, trade disputes, sanctions or other government actions, or other factors or adverse investor sentiment.
 When market prices fall, the value of your investment will likely go down.
 A change in financial condition or other event affecting a single issuer or market may adversely impact securities markets as a whole.

-In the past decade, financial markets throughout the world have experienced increased volatility, depressed valuations, decreased liquidity and heightened uncertainty.
+In the past decade, financial markets throughout the world have experienced increased volatility, depressed valuations, decreased liquidity heightened uncertainty.
 Governmental and nongovernmental issuers have defaulted on, or been forced to restructure, their debts.
 These conditions may continue, recur, worsen or spread.
 Events that have contributed to these market conditions include, but are not limited to, major cybersecurity events; geopolitical events (including wars, terror attacks and economic sanctions); global pandemics; measures to address budget deficits; downgrades of sovereign debt; changes in oil and commodity prices; dramatic changes in currency exchange rates; and public sentiment.
-The fallout from the COVID-19 pandemic and subsequent variants of COVID-19, and the longterm impact on economies, markets, industries and individual issuers, are not known.
+The long-term impact of the COVID-19 pandemic and its subsequent variants on economies, markets, industries and individual issuers, are not known.
 Some sectors of the economy and individual issuers have experienced or may experience particularly large losses.
-Periods of extreme volatility in the financial markets; reduced liquidity of many instruments; and disruptions to supply chains, consumer demand and employee availability, may continue for some time.
+Periods of extreme volatility in the financial markets, reduced liquidity of many instruments, increased government debt, inflation, and disruptions to supply chains, consumer demand and employee availability, may continue for some time.

-Recently, inflation and interest rates have increased and may rise further.
+Raising the ceiling on U.S. government debt has become increasingly politicized.
+Any failure to increase the total amount that the U.S. government is authorized to borrow could lead to a default on U.S. government obligations, with unpredictable consequences for economies and markets in the U.S. and elsewhere.
+Inflation and interest rates have increased and may rise further.
 These circumstances could adversely affect the value and liquidity of the Trust's investments, impair the Trust's ability to satisfy redemption requests, and negatively impact the Trust's performance.
-Following Russia's invasion of Ukraine, Russian securities have lost all, or nearly all, their market value.
+In addition, inflation, rising interest rates, global supply chain disruptions and other market events could adversely affect the companies or issuers in which the Trust invests.
+Following Russia's invasion of Ukraine, Russian securities lost all, or nearly all, their market value.

 Other securities or markets could be similarly affected by past or future political, geopolitical or other events or conditions.